Air Force Network: Integrated Air Command and Control System

 The Akashteer system of the Indian Army is being integrated with the IACCS to increase jointness of the Armed Forces for air defence.
 This brings the radars of the Army through Akashteer and the Air Force radars and civilian radars through the IACCS under the Joint Air Defence Centre (JADC) level.
 Post integration, IAF will be in charge of the JADC.
 As of January 2025, integration for one site is complete while that for other sites are underway.

 The IACCS system was a part of India's Air Defence Network during Operation Sindoor where the system effectively foiled multiple of Pakistan's drone and missile attacks.

 As of June 2025, the Indian Air Force proposed to set up an Air Defence Centre, which hosts advanced sensors and radars, in Kozhikode district, Kerala.
 Two months earlier IAF had submitted the formal letter for land acquisition.
 The site would be 40-acre land at NIRDESH, Chaliyam.
-IACCS will integrate with Mission Sudarshan Chakra.
+IACCS will be integrated with Mission Sudarshan Chakra.

+As reported in December 2025, the IAF has started the third phase of "upgradation and modernisation" of the IACCS.
+This phase will implement nodes equipped with threat evaluation modules which will be able to assist in prioritisation of targets based on their information and profile.
+Reportedly, a "stand off weapon launch detection system" has also bee deployed.
+This will include the introduction of Long Range vectors and Precision Strike with a focus on the Beyond Visual Range capability.
+The IACCS has plans to incorporate a system to keep ground commanders informed about any launch of friendly drones and loitering munitions tasked to destroy enemy air defences.
+The IACCS has also inducted software-defined radios to relay voice data communication.
+As of May 2026, the IACCS equipment at seven locations were being relocated and refurbished with new components and equipment to remove risks of single point failure at networked tactical nodes (NTN), which are operational elements of the control and reporting centres.